bohdi2/AkkaRemotingTutorial/README.md

 import akka.actor.ActorSystem
 import scala.concurrent.duration._
 import scala.concurrent.ExecutionContext.Implicits.global

 import scala.util.{Failure, Success}

 class Manager150 {
-  // Load Manager's configuration val conf = Profile.load("Manager150")
+  val config = """

-  // Construct the remote path to the ChattyWorker. val hostname = conf.getString("worker.hostname") val port = conf.getString("worker.port")
+  |akka {
+  |  loglevel = "WARNING"
+  |
+  |  actor.provider = "akka.remote.RemoteActorRefProvider"
+  |
+  | remote.netty.tcp {
+  |   hostname = ${manager.hostname}
+  |   port = ${manager.port}
+  | }
+  |}
+  |
+  |workerPath = "akka.tcp://workerSystem@"${worker.hostname}":"${worker.port}"/user/chattyWorker"
+  |
+  """.stripMargin.loadConfig

-  val workerPath = s"akka.tcp://workerSystem@$hostname:$port/user/chattyWorker"
+  val workerPath = config.getString("workerPath")
+  println(workerPath)

   // Create an ActorSystem and ask it for the ActorRef corresponding to the
-  // workerPath we just created.
+  // workerPath.
 This is complicated by the need to
-  // use ActorSystem.actorSelection() and because it is possible (very possible)
+  // use ActorSystem.actorSelection() and because it is possible (very possible) that the
-  // that the remote chattyWorker we're looking for does not exist.
-Why might
+  // remote chattyWorker we're looking for does not exist.
-  // it not exist?
-Perhaps you forgot to start the worker program?

-  val managerSystem = ActorSystem("managerSystem", conf)
+  val managerSystem = ActorSystem("managerSystem", config)

   val selection = managerSystem.actorSelection(workerPath)

   // Once we have a ActorSelection we need to get an Actor from it.
-There are a
+There are a few ways to do
-  // few ways to do this.
-I'm using resolveOne() which returns a Future and I
+  // this.
+I'm using resolveOne() which returns a Future and I just wait for it to finish.
-  // just wait for it to finish.
-If it returns correctly (it found the ChattyWorker)
+  // If it returns correctly (it found the ChattyWorker) then I send "Hello" to the worker; otherwise
-  // then I send "Hello" to the worker; else I print an error. selection.resolveOne(5.seconds).onComplete {
+  // I print an error.
+  selection.resolveOne(5.seconds).onComplete {
     case Success(actor) =>
       println(s"Found $actor")